 The University provides living accommodations for approximately 2,700 students in campus residence halls, apartments, and organizational housing.
 Continuous efforts are made to provide educational, social, and cultural advantages as part of the experience in group living for hall residents.
 The use of any forms of tobacco are prohibited on campus, including all residential facilities.
 First time Southeastern students must be fully admitted to the university prior to being accepted for University Housing.
 All continuing Southeastern students must have a 2.0 overall GPA or a 2.0 on 12 hours or more from the previous semester to remain in housing or apply to live in a residence hall or organizational house.
 A minimum 3.0 GPA is required for returning students to live in any of the three honors halls.
 In order to live in campus apartments, a student must have a minimum 2.3 GPA and at least 30 earned credit hours.

 Students who live in the Southeastern Louisiana University residence halls are required to purchase a full meal plan.
 When a plan is chosen, the student agrees to abide by their choice for the full semester.
 If a resident student fails to select a meal plan during the registration process, the default meal plan will automatically be selected for him/her.
 Cub Cash (declining balance dollars) may be added at any time in increments of $25.
 Cub Cash rolls over from Fall to Spring semesters only.
+Unused Cub Cash at the end of the Spring semester will be forfeited.
+Meal swipes expire each semester.
 Prices are subject to change if conditions make it necessary.
 Only students with meal plans and students purchasing meals on an individual meal basis will be admitted to the cafeteria (Mane Dish).
 All purchases made on the student’s account must be made by the individual whose name appears on the account.

 Meal plans are non-transferable.
 Any student permitting someone to use their meal plan and/or borrowing another student's ID is subject to disciplinary action.